-- A guidance committee composed of a chairperson and at least three additional members is appointed by the unit in which the student is enrolled, and the academic program developed in consultation with the student. - The request for the academic program must be submitted to the Office of The Graduate School, within one month following its development by the guidance committee, for review and approval.
-A copy of the guidance committee report must be attached. - The Office of The Graduate School review includes appropriateness of the guidance committee membership, the academic program, and courses or credits applied to the two programs.
+- Admission is determined by the respective college(s), department(s), or school(s), within current university guidelines. - A guidance committee composed of a chairperson and at least three additional members is appointed by the unit in which the student is enrolled, and the academic program developed in consultation with the student. - 3.
+The request for the academic program must be submitted to The Graduate School, within one month following its development by the guidance committee, for review and approval.
+A copy of the guidance committee report must be attached. - The Graduate School review includes appropriateness of the guidance committee membership, the academic program, and courses or credits applied to the two programs.